bsgriggs/mendix-dropdown-date-picker/README.md

 **Show clear button? -** Whether or not to show a button displayed after the last dropdown that the user can click to clear all the dropdowns at once.
+**Show while empty? -** When true, the clear button will always render.
+When false, the clear button will only render if the date has a value.
 **Clear button icon -** Override the clear button's icon with any icon or image
 **Clear button tooltip -** The text shown if the user hovers on the clear button and is read by screen readers.